Fees Schedule

 Annual Fees (1) | CAD |

-- Annual fees are prorated by 50% for those who become licensed after June 30
+- Annual fees are prorated by 50% for new registrants who become licensed after June 30

 Permit to Practise (PTP) Annual Fees (1) | CAD |

-- Annual fees are prorated by 50% for those who are issued a permit after June 30
+- Annual fees are prorated by 50% for new permit holders who are issued a permit after June 30

 Other Fees